 I was a technology Director in a large web design company 6 years ago, and they failed to adopt Scrum.
 There were numerous management dysfunctions, however the Creative managers were the most resistant.
-Primarily it was a case the creatives not wanting the reality of building enterprise software to hinder the pretty designs they were making in Photoshop or Illustrator.
+Often this resistance was a case the creatives not wanting the reality of building enterprise software to hinder the design concepts they were making in Photoshop or Illustrator.
 Of course when these design concepts met the reality of enterprise architectures on the development floor there were major implementation problems.
-This dysfunction, along with high pressure, unrealistic delivery dates and long hours resulted in missed deadlines, high stress, low code quality, and 40% annual turnover in IT staff (and pretty graphics).
-Being at this company spurred my interest in UX and Agile, and I have since found basic solutions that work when people want to do Agile.
-To date I would say that of all the disciplines in creating software and especially web sites, UX people are the slowest and most resistant to adopting Agile principles and practices.
+This dysfunction, along with high pressure, unrealistic delivery dates and long hours resulted in missed deadlines, high stress, low code quality, and 40% annual turnover in IT staff.
+Being at this company spurred my interest in User Interaction design (UX) and Agile, and I have since found basic solutions that work when people want to do UX and Scrum.
+To date (2011) I would say that of all the disciplines needed for creating software and especially web sites, UX people are the slowest and most resistant to adopting Agile principles and practices.
 I think this comes in part from the influence of Allan Cooper’s book “The inmates are running the asylum.”
 However Allan Cooper, himself a practitioner looking for solutions that work, embraced Agile and Scrum since 2008, if not earlier.

 Here is the way I work with UI Designers and Information Architects who want to work Agile:

-1. Product backlog and its priorities drives all the work.
-So we work from business priorities not UI priorities.
+1. The Product backlog and its priorities drives all the work.
+We work from business priorities not UI priorities.

 2. Sketch the highest level level UI for the site.
 No drill downs into buy flows, just top level.

-3. Look at the backlog and start thinking about what the team will need for UI 1/2 an iteration ahead.
+3. Look at the backlog and start thinking about what the team will need for UI half an iteration ahead.

 4. Make paper prototypes (sketches, paper menus, paper buttons) to support upcoming user stories for next sprint.
 Don’t embellish with new features the designer thinks are needed.
 KISS.
 Include validation and other acceptance criteria for data fields.